LeanneCochrane1701QCA/Experiments/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was you really need to be persistent sometimes, I tried everything on this project to get it to work, pulled apart and put back together, in the end.

 This experiment could be the basis of a real world application such as (insert something here).